Paul Claudel: Early life

 He was born in Villeneuve-sur-Fère (Aisne), into a family of farmers and government officials.
 His father, Louis-Prosper, dealt in mortgages and bank transactions.
 His mother, the former Louise Cerveaux, came from a Champagne family of Catholic farmers and priests.
 Having spent his first years in Champagne, he studied at the lycée of Bar-le-Duc and at the Lycée Louis-le-Grand in 1881, when his parents moved to Paris.

-An unbeliever in his teenage years, Claudel experienced a conversion at age 18 on Christmas Day 1886 while listening to a choir sing Vespers in the cathedral of Notre Dame de Paris: "In an instant, my heart was touched, and I believed."
+An unbeliever in his teenage years, Claudel experienced a conversion at age 18 on Christmas Day 1886 while listening to a choir sing Vespers in the cathedral of Notre-Dame de Paris: "In an instant, my heart was touched, and I believed."
 He remained an active Catholic for the rest of his life.
 In addition, he discovered Arthur Rimbaud's book of poetry Illuminations.
 He worked towards "the revelation through poetry, both lyrical and dramatic, of the grand design of creation".

 Claudel studied at the Paris Institute of Political Studies.

 Diplomat

-The young Claudel considered entering a monastery, but instead had a career in the French diplomatic corps, in which he served from 1893 to 1936.
+The young Claudel considered entering a monastery, but instead had a career in the French diplomatic service, in which he served from 1893 to 1936.